 In February 2021, the FDA approved Emergency Use Authorization (EUA) for the Johnson & Johnson single-dose COVID-19 vaccine which followed the approval in December 2020 for the Pfizer/BioNTech and Moderna COVID-19 vaccines.
-As the vaccine becomes available to people across the U.S., there are many questions about receiving the vaccine while pregnant or breastfeeding.
+As more studies are conducted, researchers are gathering critical information that answers many questions about receiving the vaccine while pregnant or breastfeeding.

 Q: I am pregnant.
 Should I get the COVID-19 vaccine?

 A: Vaccinations are considered a safe and routine part of prenatal care.
 For example, the flu shot is not only offered during pregnancy but recommended.

 A: Like many new medications and vaccines, the COVID-19 vaccines were studied in pregnant animals and these studies did not show any complications related to fertility or reproduction from the vaccine exposure.

 Q: If I decide to get the vaccine during pregnancy, does it matter when I get vaccinated?

 Q: I heard that some people had reactions after vaccination.
 Are these dangerous in pregnancy?

-A: Symptoms including fever, muscle aches, joint pains, fatigue and headache are common side effects of the COVID-19 vaccines.
+A: Symptoms including fever, muscle aches, joint pains, fatigue and headache are common side effects of all three COVID-19 vaccines.
 Most mild side effects resolve within a day or two and are not believed to be dangerous.
-If you are worried about side effects from the vaccine and your pregnancy, talk to your OB provider before getting the vaccine.
+If you are worried about side effects from the vaccines and your pregnancy, talk to your OB provider before getting the vaccine.